 The cloud service provides flexible IoT network topologies, virtual device simulation, stream processing, event stores, command and control functionality.

 There is a number of architectural specifics that make IoT development with Kaa so fast and easy.
 First, Kaa is hardware-agnostic and thus compatible with virtually any type of connected devices, sensors and gateways.
 It also provides a clear structure of IoT features and extensions for different types of IoT applications.
-They can be used almost as plug-and-play modules with the minimal additional code on the developer’s part.
+They can be used almost as plug-and-play modules with minimal additional code on the developer’s part.
 Combined with unlimited options for connectivity protocols and integration with analytics, these capabilities make Kaa an apt metaphor for creative IoT development.

 Kaa enables data management for connected objects and your back-end infrastructure by providing the server and endpoint SDK components.
 The SDKs get embedded into your connected device and implement real-time bi-directional data exchange with the server.
 Kaa SDKs are capable of being integrated with virtually any type of connected device or microchip.
 The Kaa server provides all the back-end functionality needed to operate even large-scale and mission-critical IoT solutions.
 It handles all the communication across connected objects, including data consistency and security, device interoperability and failure-proof connectivity.
 The Kaa server features well-established interfaces for integration with data management and analytics systems, as well as with your product-specific services.
 It acts as a foundation for the back-end system that is customizable and expandable to meet the specific requirements of your product.